BasicWolf/archived-concrete-settings/docs/src/advanced.rst

 The *mandatory validators* are applied to every Setting in Settings class.
 They are defined
 in :attr:`Settings.mandatory_validators <concrete_settings.Settings.mandatory_validators>` tuple.
+:class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` is
+the only validator in the base ``Settings.mandatory_validators``.

+.. testsetup::

+   from concrete_settings.validators import ValueTypeValidator

+   assert len(Settings.mandatory_validators) == 1, 'Mandatory validators are expected to have a single validator' assert isinstance(Settings.mandatory_validators[0], ValueTypeValidator)

 The *default validators* are applied to a Setting that has no validators of its own.
 They are defined in
 :attr:`Settings.default_validators <concrete_settings.Settings.default_validators>`.
-:class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` is
-the only validator in the base ``Settings.default_validators``.

-.. testsetup::

-   from concrete_settings.validators import ValueTypeValidator

-   assert len(Settings.default_validators) == 1, 'Default validators is expected to have a single validator' assert isinstance(Settings.default_validators[0], ValueTypeValidator)

 Note that both lists are inherited by standard Python class inheritance rules.
 For example, to extend ``default_validators`` in a derived class, use